Party Like a Local in San Sebastian, Spain

 Of course, like in every group of friends, you’ve got that one friend who becomes the party queen.
 They know all of the best places to go, and the ins and outs of the party scene.
 They essentially become the party expert of your group.
 Well, for us, that was Cassie.
 She spent at least 3 days a week at the bars and clubs in San Sebastian, not only enjoying the nightlife culture, but dissecting it as well.
 So, for this article, I turned to her guidance and interviewed her on how you can truly party in San Sebastian like a local.

-How Can You Truly Party Like a Local in San Sebastian?
+How to Party Like a Local in San Sebastian

 San Sebastian nightlife follows the Spanish model of going out.
 This means that parties start and end way later than what we’re accustomed to in the U.S.